Joseph T. White: Life and career

 North Korean authorities refused a request by United Nations Command representatives to meet White and ask him about the reasons for his defection.
 North Korean authorities released a video of White, in which he denounced the United States' "corruptness, criminality, immorality, weakness, and hedonism," affirming he had defected to demonstrate how "unjustifiable [it was] for the U.S. to send troops to South Korea", before leading a chant in homage to North Korean leader Kim Il Sung.

 Prior to White's defection, Charles Jenkins, in 1965, was the last U.S. soldier to cross the demilitarized zone into North Korea.
 Jenkins wrote in his memoirs that he never met White, but once saw him on state television at a press conference soon after the defection.
 He also wrote that plans were in the works for White to share housing with one of the other American defectors, but it eventually fell through.
-According to Jenkins' government minders, White suffered an epileptic seizure of some form and was left paralyzed.
+According to Jenkins' contacts in government, White suffered an epileptic seizure of some form and was left paralyzed.
 Following that, Jenkins heard nothing more about him.

 In February 1983, White's parents received a letter from their son, stating that he was happy in North Korea and working as an English teacher.

 In November 1985, his parents received a letter penned by a North Korean contact of White, stating that their son had died by drowning in the Ch'ongch'on River in August 1985, and his body was not recovered.
 A copy of the letter was released by Dick Gephardt, then a Congressman representing Missouri, in early 1986.